trapdoorsec/blog/reverse.codes/drafts/ep3-simple-reverse-engineering.md

 *[Show channel intro]*

-**"Welcome to the Reverse Codes channel folks.
+**"Welcome to the Trapdoor Security channel folks.
 Seska here, and today we're going to make use of the virtual machine that we setup to take our first baby steps into the binary reverse engineering process."**

 *[Show the challenge setup - generic password checker]*